How to Find the Hybridization of a Central Atom – Easy Steps for Class 11 (ISC, CBSE and State Boards) Chemistry

 Step 2: Count the number of lone pair and bond pairs at the central atom

-Step 3: Find the hybridization from the following table as per the number of lone pair and bond pair.
+Step 3: Find the hybridization from the following table as per the number of lone pairs and bond pairs.

 Step 4: Conclusion

-The carbon atom of the above molecule is sp3 hybridized and the bond angle is 109.5 degrees.
+The carbon atom in the above molecule is sp3-hybridized, and the bond angle is 109.5 degrees.

 Post a Comment